Skip to main content.

 Reda:

-thank you.
+Thank you.

 Dan:

 Thank you so much for listening to this episode of the Virtual Coffee Podcast.
 This episode was produced by Dan Ott and Bekah Hawrot Weigel, and edited by Ashley Mulder.
 If you have questions or comments, you can hit us up on Twitter @VirtualCoffeeIO or email us at podcast@virtualcoffee.io.
 You can find the show notes, sign up for the newsletter, buy some VC merch, and check out all of our other resources on our website, virtualcoffee.io.
-If you're interested in sponsoring virtual Coffee, you can find out more information on our website at virtualcoffee.io/sponsorship.
+If you're interested in sponsoring Virtual Coffee, you can find out more information on our website at virtualcoffee.io/sponsorship.
 Please subscribe to our podcast and be sure to leave us a review.
 Thanks for listening and we'll see you next week.

 The Virtual Coffee Podcast is produced by Dan Ott and Bekah Hawrot Weigel and edited by Dan Ott.